* Expose wood to sunlight and air as long as possible. Sunlight helps to cure the wood, making it drier and easier to burn.

-* Green, Wet Wood - does not burn, it smokes.
-Fires are hard to start and does not burn well and is difficult to keep burning and produces a low heat output.
+* Green, Wet Wood does not burn, it smokes.
+Fires are hard to start and do not burn well.
+Wet wood is also difficult to keep burning and produces a low heat output.
 It also may create excessive and rapid creosote build-up.

-* Oak (hardwood) burns fairly slowly and produces long lasting heat even when only embers
+* Oak (hardwood) burns fairly slowly and produces long-lasting heat even when only embers are left.

 * Pine (softwood) makes great kindling.
-Burns fast and great to mix with other woods.
+It burns fast and is great to mix with other woods.

 * Spruce (softwood) burns very quickly, can be smoky and produce some sparks.

 Wood Stove Preparation for Winter

 * Always have a good ash bucket that comes with its own shovel.
 The correctly sized shovel will fit nicely inside the bucket when using.

 * Don't let the ashes build up too high in your wood stove.
 Ashes will eventually block the air intake and reduce the efficiency of the stove.
 1" of ashes in the bottom of the stove during burning season is about right.
 This provides an extra layer of insulation between the bottom of the stove and the fire.